TritonDataCenter/node-vasync/README.md

 Some of this information may seem redundant, since timestamps are recorded both at the end of each operation and the beginning of the next one.
-However, in heavily loaded applications, it's possible for significant time to elapsed between those two events.
+However, in heavily loaded applications, it's possible for significant time to elapse between those two events.
 The timing information provided here allows callers to account for all time required by the pipeline, including the time between operations (which, if significant, generally represents time queued on the event